davidmoten/xsd-forms/README.md

 xsd-forms
 =========

-Xml schemas contain nearly everything we need for many web forms except for presentation information.
-Instead of seeking full separation of presentation from the data model (the xml schema) there are significant advantages in [annotating the xsd itself](https://github.com/davidmoten/xsd-forms/blob/master/demo-scalaxb/src/main/resources/demo.xsd) according to a [special schema](https://github.com/davidmoten/xsd-forms/blob/master/xsd-scalaxb/src/main/xsd/xsd-forms.xsd) to indicate presentation details.
-For one, refactoring is much easier without specialized IDE tooling that can read both our xsd and our presentation format.
+You have a data model and you want to make a web form.
+This product does the menial ui creation and entry validation work for you and then allows you to customize it as you wish using css and jquery.

-This project is largely written in Scala with a small amount of java.
+This project is largely written in Scala with a small amount of Java.

 *Status:* pre-alpha.
 Alpha release planned for December 2013 (excuse delay, very busy on other projects!).
 UI elements mostly done, a major rewrite was merged to master on 15 Nov 2013 to use an abstract syntax tree and to handle element repetition in a simplistic way.
 Lots of bits and pieces to chase down but many simple forms will be correctly generated now (try it and see).